Safest Places to Travel 2025: What are the Best Destinations For Teens This Year

 Safety tops the list when considering travel spots for teens.
 Because of that, only destinations with a good safety rating will be considered.
 Then having the right staff in place is crucial.

-Rustic Pathways will only pick a travel destination if the local connection is strong.
+Rustic Pathways will only picks travel destination with strong local connection.
 Rustic’s country directors and program managers live in the nation where they’re planning trips.
 Many of them were born and raised in the areas where the students travel.

 Rustic Pathways students get help from local experts who oversee service projects.